About Cheryl Sparks, MA, NCP

 Master of Arts in Christian Education, seminary at Columbia International University

-Bachelor of Science in Physical Therapy from UNC-Chapel Hill
+Bachelor of Science in Physical Therapy, UNC-Chapel Hill

 Facilitator, PREPARE / ENRICH program for couples counseling